essuraj/time-slots-generator/README.md

      `Eg: {270:'4:30'}`

 - timeInterval
     - `string`
     - ` default: hour`
-    - splits the time interval based on the string sent, allowed strings are `["tenth","quarter","half","one","two","three","four"]`
+    - splits the time interval based on the string sent, allowed strings are

+     `["tenth","quarter","half","one","two","three","four"]`

+- includeBlockedTimes
+    - `Boolean`
+    - ` default: false`
+    - includes the  start and end times from blockedTimes in the generated array.

 ### Full Example
 ```javascript